It occurred to me recently that our country has experienced something similar to a divorce, “politically speaking.”

 - “I’d like to think about it, let me get back to you.” —We don’t have to respond to every comment or question.
 Taking time to think about what’s been said shows that we sincerely want to listen and consider the comment before responding.
 It also allows time to do some research on the topic and/or verify facts and respond accordingly.

 - “Why don’t we take some time and verify the facts.” — There’s no harm in admitting that we may not have all the facts and re-convening a discussion to a later date.
 In fact, I am 99.9% sure that most arguments do not have all the facts.
-This is why it’s important to be very careful, thoughtful, and informed before posting opinions, news, and comments about political issues on FB and otherwise.
+This is why it’s important to be very careful, thoughtful, and informed before posting opinions, news, and comments about political issues on FB and otherwise social media platforms.
+These are public spaces (depending on our settings) which can have far-reaching consequences.
 Rather than stirring an already boiling pot, why not give it time to cool down and simmer while verifying our information.